iamameer/ACEcoursework/README.md

 	LINE 227-233 = adding posi for child, using the i=i*2 and i=(i*2)+1

 	LINE 258-318 = function parse() for testing the input

-////////////DISCLAIMER: I DO NOT COPY ANYONE in my class, and i dont even have a glimpse on theirs.